O-X-E-Y/time_this/README.md

 ### \#\[time_this\]

 This macro can be used to time any function you want using `std::time::Instant`.
-Whenever the function gets called, its timing information will be passed to stdout.
-It may not work correctly with `async fn` and it definitely doesn't work with `const fn`, even if called in a non-const context.
+Whenever the function gets called, its timing information will be passed to stdout (though in the case of recursive calls, it will only be printed once).
+It may not work correctly with `async fn`, in particular when a future is returned but not yet awaited, and it definitely doesn't work with `const fn`, even if called in a non-const context.
 If needed, you can write a small wrapping function if you need to time a `const fn`.
 It will print:
 * the time in ns if the function took less than 1μs.
 * the time in μs if the function took less than 1ms.